 [Frequently Asked Questions about the Tasmanian Devil]

 Devil Disease: A devastating disease is sweeping through Tasmania's devil population, killing more than 90% of adults in high density areas and 40-50% in medium-low density areas.
+In 2012 Maria Island was chosen for the first Tasmanian devil translocation project.
+Fifteen disease-free Tasmanian devils were released onto the Island to secure an insurance population.
 See the Department of Primary Industries and Water's web pages for details.
 See also the Save the Tasmanian Devil web site.

 The eerie call of the Tasmanian devil

 is a sound you will never forget!

 The Tasmanian devil cannot be mistaken for any other marsupial.
 Its spine-chilling screeches, black colour, and reputed bad-temper, led the early European settlers to call it The Devil.
 Although only the size of a small dog, it can sound and look incredibly fierce.

 Take a listen to the vocalisation of the devil and you will see what we mean!